NeuroSYS-pl/coreference-resolution/README.md

 ## Improvements upon the libraries
 We've encountered several problems with clusters resolving in a text (the last step of replacing found mentions).
-As `AllenNLP` seems to find more suitable clusters (makes significantly fewer mistakes) we've decided to focus on this model.
-That's why we propose several improvements regarding its `replace_corefs` method:
+As `AllenNLP` seems to find more suitable clusters (makes significantly fewer mistakes), we've decided to focus on this model.
+That's why we propose several improvements regarding its `replace_corefs` method.
-- do not resolve the cluster if it doesn't contain any noun phrases,
-- do not choose a pronoun as a head of the cluster (pick a noun phrase),
-- do not resolve outer spans in the case of nested mentions.

-:arrow_right: More details are provided by the `improvements_upon_allennlp_cr.ipynb` notebook.
+:arrow_right: More details are provided by the `improvements_to_allennlp_cr.ipynb` notebook.

 However, we still believe that `Huggingface NeuralCoref` is a valuable model that serves great as a reference.
 That's why we came up with a couple of intersection strategies - simply an ensemble of both models' outputs (clusters).